Oh, did I kill you child?

 the drug-induced daylight,

-that was the night?
+that is, the night?

-We called you Danny, anyway.
+We called you Danny, anyway –

-Light winged dryad of the trees,
+light winged dryad of the trees.

 Danny, who was here but never knew.

-We’ll bury your tiny body
+We’ll bury your tiny body,

-with a doll-sized hat and blanket
+with a doll-sized hat and blanket,

-in the allotment,
+in the allotment

 beside your sister’s placenta.